Chiral spin state and nematic ferromagnet in the spin-1 Kitaev-$\Gamma$ model: Nematic Ferromagnets

-To further reveal the nature of the nematic ferromagnets, we present the behaviors of von Neumann entropy $\mathcal{S}_{\rm VN}(l)$ at $\phi/\pi$ = 0.97 and 0.99 in Figs.~\ref{FIG-NmtcCldBC}(c) and (d), respectively.
+To further reveal the nature of the nematic ferromagnets, we present the behaviors of von Neumann entropy $\mathcal{S}_{\rm VN}(l)$ on a $2\times18\times3$ cylinder at $\phi/\pi$ = 0.97 and 0.99 in Figs.~\ref{FIG-NmtcCldBC}(c) and (d), respectively.
 The curves are quite alike and the lowest branches in which $l$ is a multiply of six are fairly flat, indicative of a vanishing central charge $c$ in conformal field theory.
 In other words, the excitations in the nematic ferromagnets seem to be gapped.
 However, the difference of the two may lie in the distribution of entanglement spectrum.
 It is found that the nematic ferromagnet I at $\phi/\pi$ = 0.97 is characterized by a nearly doubly degenerate entanglement spectrum at least for the lowest part, while the entanglement spectrum in the nematic ferromagnet II at $\phi/\pi$ = 0.99 is odd (not shown).
 Nevertheless, such a difference does not seem to be a universal character as it is not observed in the 24-site clusters.
-Our results imply that the intrinsic divide between the two nematic ferromagnets is still obscure and calls for future study.
+Beyond the breaking of same symmetries, i.e., lattice-rotational symmetry and time-reversal symmetry, our results imply that the intrinsic divide between the two nematic ferromagnets is still obscure and calls for future study.